 After evaluating the information listed on the FAFSA, the federal student aid program provides an analysis of the expected family contribution to DePauw.
 If the University's own analysis indicates that an applicant is eligible for assistance, the financial aid staff will construct a financial aid package that incorporates all available sources of scholarships, grants, work opportunities and loan programs for which the student qualifies.

-Notification of need-based financial aid eligibility will be made to entering freshmen and transfer students beginning in late March, provided that the financial aid application is complete (both the FAFSA and the PROFILE or DePauw Financial Aid Application filed by the appropriate due dates).
+Notification of need-based financial aid eligibility will be made to entering freshmen and transfer students beginning in mid March, provided that the financial aid application is complete (both the FAFSA and the PROFILE filed by the appropriate due dates).
 Awards to continuing students will be made beginning in June.

 Awards based upon inaccurate information submitted by the student or student's parents are subject to revision.
 It is the student's responsibility to inform the Financial Aid Office of any updates or reporting errors.